Return on Invested Capital (ROIC)

 - Any other operational assets less operational liabilities the business needs to operate

-Another way of approaching the invested capital is to look at the amount of capital that investors have given to the business.
-We will end off with the same answer, so an example is the best way to illustrate this:
+Another way of approaching the invested capital is to look at the number of capital investors have given to the business.
+We will end with the same answer, so an example is the best way to illustrate this:

 Invested capital is calculated by taking the assets used in the operations less the liabilities used in the operations.
 Capital employed is calculated by taking net debt plus the balance sheet value of shareholders’ equity.

-EBIT*(1-Tax) represents the net operating profit after tax represents the after tax, but before financing cost/income generated by the investments made in the operations.
-NOPAT is the return generated by invested capital.
+EBIT*(1-Tax) represents the net operating profit after tax represents the after-tax (NOPAT), but before financing cost-income generated by the investments made in the operations.
+NOPAT is therefore the return generated by invested capital.
 We can better understand why we use this figure by looking at it within the context of the balance sheet:

 The business has generated earnings before interest and taxes or EBIT of 150.
-This earnings figure has been generated through its investments in its net operational assets of 1,209.
+This earnings figure has been generated through its investments in its net operating assets of 1,209.
 However, not all the 150 is available to investors as earnings can only be removed from the business after paying tax.
-We must adjust the EBIT figure for tax expense:
+We must adjust the EBIT figure for tax expenses:

-Then, the 120 earnings (available to both debt and equity holders) and is divided by the capital provided to generate the earnings:
+Then, the 120 earnings are available to both debt and equity holders and are divided by the capital they provide: